0bbedCode/SimpleBlock/README.md

 Run the program as admin (Only programs with Admin Rights can modify the Host File)
 Go into the Repo Tab and Add a new Direct Link to a Repo List of Hosts to Block (a long text file/ list of Hosts to block)
-If you are too lazy to google them here are a few : https://github.com/0bbedCode/AntiHell
+If you are too lazy to google them here are a few : https://github.com/0bbedCode/AntiHell (Make sure to go to one of the repos then select the list)
-The in the Repo Tab Select Update All or select a single repo and select Update "Start"
+In the Repo Tab Select Update All or select a single repo and select Update "Start"

 Note I use Context Menu Strips so Right Clicking on the ListView will bring up the "buttons/options"